Lab 08: Cleanse, transform, and load data into Unity Catalog

 - Navigate to the realestate_lab catalog → bronze schema → listings table.

-- After the profile completes, explore the generated metrics.
+- Explore the generated metrics.
 Look at:

 - Null counts — which columns have the most missing values?